ajitagupta/motivationforeverybody/README.md

 6. Work the process.
 Maybe that first 2 km run was too hard and you had to walk some portion of it.
 That’s okay; just make sure you complete the 2 km.
 7. Your results may vary, so adapt accordingly.
 For example, most people need greater time to recover from exercise as they age - our bodies don’t recover as quickly from high-intensity or long-duration workouts.

-Inevitable success is the best success of all — and it will happen when you set your goal, forget your goal, and focus on working your process.
+Inevitable success is the best success of all - and it will happen when you set your goal, forget your goal and focus on working your process.

 ## Happiness Comes to Serial Achievers
-Think about what you do well, or would like to do well, and, most important, would really enjoy doing.
+Think about what you a) do well or would like to do well, **and** b) would really enjoy doing.
 Don’t choose an "and" you feel you should choose.
 Pick a side hustle your inner twenty-year-old will love.
 Being a serial achiever is a chance to explore, to delve, to expand, even to indulge - but with a purpose.

 The beauty of serial achievement is that over time you become more than one thing.
 You can be a Web designer and a musician and an athlete . . . and then you can become something else as well, knowing that when you have achieved a certain level of skill or experience you can work to achieve something else.